KateMcGuane/static-website/README.md

 5. Demonstrate and document the development process through a version control system such as GitHub

 #### In Short

 - [ ] Static website with 3 pages or more
 - [ ] Good UX Design practice
 - [ ] Fully Responsive
 - [ ] Well Tested app & Validated Code
 - [ ] Deployed to Cloud Platform
 - [ ] Well documented

+What's more is you can narrow your search by finding the one closest to you.
+Anyone can submit a recommendation, which will be added to the website upon revision.